Emblaze/Google-IT-Automation-with-Python-Professional-Certificate/Google IT Automation with Python.md

 drwxr-xr-x   4 user  staff  128 20 jan 17:16 objects
 drwxr-xr-x   4 user  staff  128 20 jan 17:16 refs
 ```

+> _If you've already run git init on a project directory containing a .git subdirectory, you can safely run git init again on the same project directory.
+The operation is what we call **idempotent**; running it again doesn't override an existing .git configuration._

 You can think of it as a database for your Git project that stores the changes and the change history.
 We can see it contains a bunch of different files and directories.
 We won't touch any of these files directly, we'll always interact with them through Git commands.
 So whenever you clone a repository, this git directory is copied to your computer.
 Whenever you run git init to create a new repository like we just did, a new git directory is initialized.